jdoleary/Spellmasons/docs/CriticalPath.md

     - Update game tags (is card game still appropriate?)

 ## Deadlines
+- ~~My part (gameplay) should be finished end of Feb 2022~~
+- ~~Entire game should be ready to ship end of March 2022~~
-- My part (gameplay) should be finished end of Feb 2022
+- My part (gameplay) should be finished end of March 2022
-- Entire game should be ready to ship end of March 2022
+- Entire game should be ready to ship end of April 2022
 - Keeping to a hard deadline will ensure that I iterate and keep making more games and improving
 ## Thoughts
 Don't get stuck on feature creep.
 Finish the game and get it out so you can move on